serverless/serverless/docs/deprecations.md

 Deprecation code: `RESOURCES_EXTENSIONS_REFERENCE_TO_NONEXISTENT_RESOURCE`

+_Note: This deprecation was replaced with a thrown error (adding a deprecation here, was a logical error).
+Please upgrade to latest version of the Framework_

 Starting with v3.0.0, extensions to nonexistent resources in `resources.extensions` will throw an error instead of passing silently.

 <a name="DISABLE_LOCAL_INSTALLATION_FALLBACK_SETTING"><div>&nbsp;</div></a>